mockko/jecloud/README.md

 JeCloud
 =======

-**Early stage project, beware! — there's only this README at the moment**
+**Early stage project, beware! — see ‘Roadmap & status of 0.1’ below**

 It's mingboggingly retarded that every startup owner has to build his own cloud stack from scratch, unless he is satisfied with existing hosted solutions like Heroku.